 As I’m sure you know, many French Bulldogs already find it hard to breathe when exercising.
 This is due to their flat faces, narrow nostrils and palate that partially blocks airways.
 If a collar narrows the windpipe, getting enough air is a real struggle.

 Not only that, but pulling on a collar forces the neck into an unnatural position.
 This puts pressure on the Frenchie’s delicate spine.

-For these reasons, a harness is a much safer option.
-Harnesses spread force across the dog’s muscular chest and shoulders.
+For these reasons, a dog harness is a much safer option.
+The best harnesses spread force across the dog’s muscular chest and shoulders.
 They also make it easier to control and train your dog.

 This is true even if your dog is trained to walk calmly on a leash.
 You never know when a squirrel or cat is going to appear, and Frenchie’s have a natural chasing instinct.
 These sudden jerks are often the most dangerous.

-Of course, your pet should still wear a collar with an ID tag.
+Of course, your French Bulldog should still wear a collar with an ID tag.
 But I don’t recommend attaching the leash to it.

 Note: Be aware that a French Bulldog may not be able to walk as far as a non-brachycephalic dog.
 Monitor your dog’s breathing on a walk, as the breed’s enthusiastic and loyal nature means they often try to keep up with their owner even if they are struggling.